-Wizards get their first glimpse of Kristaps Porzingis and like what they see
+Wizards get their first glimpse of Kristaps Porzingis — and both like what they see

 Unseld hopes Porzingis has the same uplifting effect on the court.
 Washington is 11th in the East, one spot out of the play-in tournament.
 On Sunday, he added five rebounds, and he made 3 of 4 attempts from three-point range.

-Kyle Kuzma added 23 points, and Kentavious Caldwell-Pope had 19.
-Malcolm Brogdon led the Pacers (22-44) with 27 points.
+Kentavious Caldwell-Pope added 19 points for the Wizards and Malcolm Brogdon led the Pacers (22-44) with 27, but Porzingis was the star of the show.

 Here’s what else to know from Sunday’s game: